-Voters in both fire districts have approved a benefit assessment.
+Voters in both fire districts have approved a benefit assessment for fire protection.
 HMBFD assessment per residential parcel is \$35.
 Assessment for commercial parcels is slightly higher.
 Increase in this assessment would require approval of the electorate subject to Proposition 218.
 PMFD assessment is \$177 per residential parcel with a slightly higher assessment for commercial parcels.
 PMFD voters approved the assessment authorizing the District Board to set the assessment up to \$250 without requiring further voter approval in anticipation of the assessment being raised over time.

-The following table summarizes the property tax and assessment revenues available to the two districts as reported in the adopted 2004/2005 budgets:
+The following table summarizes the property tax, other revenues such as assessment and fund balance carry over available to the two districts as reported in the adopted 2004/2005 budgets:

 Туре HMBFD PMFD

 Property Tax 4,436,127 1,042,063

 Benefit Assessment 265,000 383,000

-Other Revenues 2,979,967 287,593
+Other Revenues 7 2,333,022 287,593

+Fund Balance Carry Over 381,945 209,093

-Total 7,416,094 1,712,656
+Total Available 7,416,094 1,712,665

-"Other revenues" include interest, grants, plan check fees, weed abatement fees and unanticipated revenues such as refunds and reimbursements and in the case of HMBFD, revenue for contract service to PMFD (\$1,382,152) and community facility district revenue.
+7 "Other revenues" include interest, grants, plan check fees, weed abatement fees and unanticipated revenues such as refunds and reimbursements and in the case of HMBFD, community facility district.
+Revenue for contract service to PMFD (\$1,382,152) is not included.